 Weaver Law Injury Attorneys are ready to stand by local families after a tragic drowning at a public pool like those at the Frances Meadows Aquatics & Fitness Center.
 Families who have precious loved ones taken from them should receive support from those found at fault.
 The City of Gainesville GA can be held financially liable for contributing to unsafe conditions at pools that lead to drownings.
+Don’t wait to seek help for your family in the aftermath of a tragedy.
+For a free wrongful death case consultation, contact us today.

 Should My Family Contact a Lawyer After a Drowning at Frances Meadows Aquatics Center?